-Here are some tips about how to shorten long sleeves and pants.
+Tips for novices sewers about how to shorten long sleeves and pants.
+Also advice on beginning sewing machines.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.